MariaFerreira564/mariaferreira564.test.github.io/index.md

+---
+title: ""
+---

+## Welcome!
 Hello!
 I'm Maria Ferreira, and this is my first GitHub Pages website. 🎉

-### About Me
+## About Me
 I’m learning how to host websites directly from GitHub using Jekyll.
+I enjoy coding, creating small projects, and exploring new web technologies.

-### Projects
+## Projects
-- Project 1: Example project
+- **Project 1:** Example project
-- Project 2: Another example
+- **Project 2:** Another example

-### Contact
+## Contact
-You can reach me at [email@example.com]
+You can reach me at [email@example.com](mailto:email@example.com)